couchbase/cbft/DESIGN.md

 library: https://github.com/couchbase/go-couchbase/tree/master/cbdatasource

-The cbdatasource library has exponential backoff-retry logic when either a streaming connection to ns-server (for vbucket maps) or a DCP streaming connection fails.
+The cbdatasource library has exponential backoff-retry logic when either a REST connection to ns-server (for VBucket maps) or a DCP streaming connection fails.
 Documentation on cbdatasource's backoff/retry options (such as timeouts) are here: http://godoc.org/github.com/couchbase/go-couchbase/cbdatasource#BucketDataSourceOptions